About Spinal Cord Injury and the Avery Diaphragm Pacing System

-Who Is a Candidate for the Breathing Pacemaker?
+Who Is a Candidate for the Diaphragm Pacing System?

-A breathing pacemaker can provide ventilatory support for patients with chronic respiratory insufficiency whose diaphragm, lungs, and phrenic nerves have residual function.
+A diaphragm pacing system can provide ventilatory support for patients with chronic respiratory insufficiency whose diaphragm, lungs, and phrenic nerves have residual function.
 Typically, these patients have high spinal cord injuries, central sleep apnea or other central neurological disorders or a paralyzed diaphragm.

 Advantages over Mechanical Ventilation